Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 necrotic damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.

 # Lethal Strike
-Starting at 17th level, when you hit a creature with a weapon attack from being invisible or hidden, you can deal maximum damage instead of rolling.
+Starting at 17th level, when you hit a creature with a ranged attack from being invisible or hidden, you can deal maximum damage instead of rolling.

 Once you use this feature, you can't use it again until you finish a short or long rest.